toneja/GPM_phenotyping_scripts/README.md

 3) The results of the analysis will be outputted to the screen.

 TODO:
-- add additional plate maps
+- add additional plate maps (still some to go)
-- tighten up ROI comparisons, don't rely only on area, perimeter, and roundness changes
 - add docstrings and better code comments
 - merge scripts and ImageJ macros into single repository
 - handle possible exceptions
-- write output into a standard file format (csv, xls, etc)